WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You can, however, manage your hardware wallet with the Wasabi interface.
 Alternatively, you can use your hardware wallet with Electrum, which connects to your Bitcoin Core full node through [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server).

 ### What can I do with small change?
 There are no hard and fast rules for what to do with the change.
-Generally try to avoid the change and use the Max button extensively at sending.
+Generally try to avoid the change and use the `Max` button extensively to send whole coins.
 The most problematic type of change is what has `anonymity set 1` (red shield.)
 You should treat it as a kind of toxic waste (handled with great care).

 **Warning**

 You want to avoid merging `anonymity set 1 coins` with `anonymity set > 1 coins` wherever possible, because this will link your `anonymity set > 1 coin` to the coin you merge it with.
 Note that, this is also true if you merge them in a mix, however that is slightly less problematic, because some blockchain analysis techniques become [computationally infeasible](https://www.comsys.rwth-aachen.de/fileadmin/papers/2017/2017-maurer-trustcom-coinjoin.pdf).

 It is also important that you do not send different coins to the same receiving address (even if performed as separate transactions) as this will also link the coins together, damaging your privacy.

+There are two different types of zero link change:

+When you have a KYC coin with red anonset 1 and you register it for coin join, then you get one anonset 100 green coin and one red anonset 1 change.
+This change is very clearly tied to your KYC input coin, but the coin join output is pretty good with anonset 100.
+If you combine that red coin with the green, then it's clear that both of them belong to you, and thus the anonset of the output in this transactioin becomes the lowest common denominator, in this case anonset 1.

+When you take a 100 anonset coin, and you register it again for coin join, then you get one coin with anonset 200, and one change with anonset 100.
+This change has anonset 100 because it can be linked to the input of the second coin join, but this coin has anonset 100 already.
+So, although this change can still reveal pre-mix history, because the pr-mix history is another coin join, you cannot go farther back.
+So, it might be ok to send this second change output to some place, or even consolidate it, because it still has anonset.

+When you consolidate several small change coins in a regular transaction, then every outside observer knows that they belong to the same cluster.
+However, you can consolidate within a coin join by simply selecting all these coins in the coin join tab.
+Because the Wasabi coin join transaction shuffles inputs, for an outside observer it is not clear which inputs belong to the same Alice.
+However, the coordinator gets the input proof of **ALL** the coins that Alice has provided during the input registration phase.
+Thus the coordinator knows that this is a consolidation transaction.
+It is wise to assume that every one knows what the coordinator knows.
+So consolidating in a coin join is better, but it might still reveal the common ownership of the coins.

 **Your Options**
 - If you do not care about linking the history of the coins because they are all from the same source then you could combine them in a mix (queue all the change from the same source until you reach the minimum input required to mix, currently ~ 0.1 BTC).